badaix/snapcast/README.md

 Setup of audio players/server
 -----------------------------
-SnapCast can be used with a number of different audio players and servers, and so it can be integrated into your favorite audio-player solultion and make it synced-multiroom capable.
+SnapCast can be used with a number of different audio players and servers, and so it can be integrated into your favorite audio-player solution and make it synced-multiroom capable.
 The only requirement is that the player's audio can be redirected into the SnapServer's fifo `/tmp/snapfifo`.
-In the following configuration hints for [MPD](http://www.musicpd.org/) and [Mopidy](https://www.mopidy.com/) are given, which are base of other audio player solutions, like [Volumio](https://volumio.org/) or [RuneAudio](http://www.runeaudio.com/).
+In the following configuration hints for [MPD](http://www.musicpd.org/) and [Mopidy](https://www.mopidy.com/) are given, which are base of other audio player solutions, like [Volumio](https://volumio.org/) or [RuneAudio](http://www.runeaudio.com/) (both MPD) or [Pi MusicBox](http://www.pimusicbox.com/) (Mopidy).

 ###MPD setup
 To connect [MPD](http://www.musicpd.org/) to the SnapServer, edit `/etc/mpd.conf`, so that mpd will feed the audio into the snap-server's named pipe